hunelDev/reactjs-forms/README.md

 ```

 in this _"{{identity}} can be maximum {{value}}"_ string expression; {{identity}} is your identity prop of Input,Textarea or Select components.
-{{value}} is value that in validaiton prop of Input,Textarea or Select components.
+{{value}} is value that in validation prop of Input,Textarea or Select components.

 ```jsx
 <Input